rnentjes/Simple-jdbc-statistics/readme.md

   org.h2.Driver
 ```

-If yours driver is not in there, make sure it's known before you connect to the database (eg Class.forName("<driver class name"); )
+If yours driver is not in there, make sure it's known before you connect to the database (eg Class.forName("<driver class name>"); )